-Under Section 303(d) of the 1972 Federal Clean Water Act (CWA), states are required to identify all impaired waters and establish total maximum daily loads (TMDL) to restore their beneficial uses (e.g., swimming, fishing, & drinking water supply).
-A TMDL defines the amount of a given pollutant that may be discharged to a water body from point, non-point, and natural background sources and still allows attainment or maintenance of the applicable water quality standards (e.g., dissolved oxygen, nutrients and bacteria).
+Under Section 303(d) of the 1972 Federal Clean Water Act (CWA), states are required to identify all impaired waters and establish total maximum daily loads (TMDL) to restore their beneficial uses.
+A TMDL defines the amount of a given pollutant that may be discharged to a water body from point, non-point, and natural background sources and still allows attainment or maintenance of the applicable water quality standards.

-Sussex County has appropriate processes in place to comply with the regulations of the TMDL program, including the Inland Bay Pollution Control Strategy and voluntary cooperation in the Watershed Implementation Plan for the Chesapeake drainage basin.
-The County should continue to monitor these regulations to ensure efforts are consistent with the programs.
+Sussex County has appropriate processes in place to comply with the regulations of the TMDL program.
+The County should continue to monitor these regulations to ensure compliance.